 During this lesson you will get familiar with Dreamweaver.
 You will look at the interface and get used to the way it works.
 Dreamweaver has many functions and it's good to familiarize yourself with the first ones.

-You build a small but complete website from scratch, integrating all content needed for a website such as interactivity, links, layout and formatting.
+You build a complete website from scratch, integrating all content needed for a website such as interactivity, links, layout and formatting.
 At the end of the lesson you will know your way around Dreamweaver.

 The Dreamweaver interface